-One Minute Reflection – 18 September – Wednesday of the Twenty Fourth week in Ordinary Tim, Year C, Gospel: Luke 7:31-35 and the Memorial of St Joseph of Cupertino (1603-1663)
+One Minute Reflection – 16 September – Wednesday of the Twenty Fourth week in Ordinary Time, Readings: 1 Corinthians 12:31–13:13, Psalms 33:2-3, 4-5, 12 and 22, Luke 7:31-35 and the Memorial of Sts Cornelius & Cyprian

-“To what then shall I compare the men of this generation and what are they like? “… Luke 7:31
+“To what shall I compare the people of this generation?” … Luke 7:31

 REFLECTION – “The apostle Paul says that there are some, who have no knowledge of God (1 Co 15:34).
 My opinion is that all those who lack knowledge of God, are those, who refuse to turn to Him.
 I am certain, that they refuse because they imagine this kindly disposed God, to be harsh and severe, this merciful God to be callous and inflexible, this lovable God to be cruel and oppressive.
 So it is, that wickedness plays false to itself, setting up for itself an image that does not represent God as He truly is.